Carney's Davos speech was a sales pitch

 That is Canada’s path.
 We choose it openly and confidently, and it is a path wide open to any country willing to take it with us.
 Thank you very much.

-..."the bullies are powerful, but we can do this other cool thing.
+..."those other guys are powerful, but we can do this super cool thing.
 Canada is DEFINITELY doing this cool new thing, and you should too."

 [STANDING OVATION, MEDIA BLASTS, PUNDIT PRAISES ETC]

 By the time I got to the end of writing this, my heart was pounding in my throat.
 This message was written by a master, in the language of Capitalism.
-And I think they're going to sell off the country.
+And I think they're going to privatize the country.

 This is why Carney has no beef with Danielle Smith or any other premiers.
 Why separation rhetoric has been building steadily.
 Why they can all sit so cheerily in a room together.
 They know.